Shirley-Moraa/Flutter-Profile-Page/README.md

 Step 3: Locate the lib folder, then ooen the main.dart file.

-Step 4: Open the Xcode application, on the Xcode option >> developer tools >> simulator option
+Step 4: Open the Xcode application, on the Xcode option >> Open Developer Tool >> Simulator

 Step 5: At the upper right corner, run the project withput debugging.